REMOTE HUTS

 Location

 Mikonui catchment.
 Map BV18.
 GPS Ref: E1426537/ N5230468 (BV18 265 304).
 Altitude 1090m.
 Dickie Spur Hut is located at the northern end of Dickie Ridge high above the Tuke River.
 There are superb views from the Hut out to the coast and upvalley to Galena Ridge, Mt.
 Beaumont, Sawtooth Ridge and The Tusk.
 Dickie Spur is a great overnight tramp that takes 5-6 hours from the Mikonui roadend.
 It also provides a stopover for those travelling to Top Tuke Hut in the head of the valley, many of whom are continuing on to Ivory Lake Hut in the Waitaha.
+There are a few resident fernbirds in the area if you are patient enough to sit and listen for a bit.

 Access

 The Dickie Spur track from the Mikonui valley was recut by DOC in December 2020.
-It track starts in scattered scrub 200m SE of Mikonui Flat Hut, enters the bush and climbs steeply over a wedge of terrace into the Tuke River at the top end of the first gorge.
-A swingbridge takes you to the TL and the track continues upriver to just below Truran Creek.
-It leaves the River here and climbs steeply up the TL of Truran Creek gaining height in a series of steps to Truran Pass.
+The track starts in scattered scrub 200m SE of Mikonui Flat Hut, enters the bush and climbs steeply over a wedge of terrace into the Tuke River at the top end of the first gorge.
+A swingbridge takes you to the TL and continues upriver from there.
+If the river is at its normal level, it's quite a bit quicker not to use the bridge and the first bit of track after it which is a bit messy.
+Instead continue up the river flats on the TR and ford back to the TL just above Perry Creek.
+The track leaves the river just before Truran Creek and climbs steeply up the ridge on its TL then sidles around through some uneven boggy patches to Truran Pass.

-The track continues past the Polluck Creek turnoff skirting a large slip in the head of Truran Creek and climbs steeply to around 1000m.
-The gradient eases somewhat and the ridge is followed in a a series of steps through the sub-alpine zone to a signpost at the 1200m contour(GPS Ref: E1426054/ N5230445).
-From here waratahs lead down a side-ridge in a NE direction to the tussock bench where the Hut is located.
+The track continues past the Polluck Creek turnoff and climbs steeply alongside a large slip in the head of Truran Creek.
+The gradient doesn't ease much until around the 1050m mark.
+The scrub opens out here and the ridge is followed in a series of steps through the sub-alpine zone to a signposted turnoff at the 1200m contour.
+Waratahs lead from here down a side-ridge to the tussock bench where the Hut is located.
 Allow 4-6 hours from Mikonui Flat Hut to Dickie Spur Hut.

 Dickie Spur can be accessed from Polluck Creek Hut in the Kakapotahi valley via Polluck Creek and Truran Pass.
 The route is mostly creek travel with a section of track from the head of Polluck Creek up to the Pass.
 This bit was trimmed by volunteers in 2010 but is now pretty overgrown.
 Allow 4-5 hours from Polluck Creek Hut to Dickie Spur Hut.